Vault42Consulting/anderson-poc-backend/README.md

 ### Contacts API

-All contacts endpoints require the `X-Goog-Authenticated-User-Id` header.
+All contacts endpoints require the `X-Backend-Service-UserId` header.
 The value of this header is used as the user identifier for storing and retrieving contacts.

 - `POST /contact` - Create a contact
 - `GET /contact` - Get all contacts for the authenticated user